Find Trade Colleges

 43% Freshmen Loans

-43% of Evergreen Beauty and Barber College-Everett students take out loans to afford college costs.
-The typical student loan amount is $6,575 a year.
+Roughly 43% of students at Evergreen Beauty and Barber College-Everett take out loans to pay for college.
+The average amount of student loans is $6,575 a year.

 The early-career average earnings of bachelor’s-degree holders from Evergreen Beauty and Barber College-Everett is $25,280.